-The Baseline/Screening version will be administered at Visit 1 (Screening), and the Since Last Visit version will be administered at all subsequent visits, including unscheduled visits.
+For subjects who completed the Baseline/Screening version in Study ACP-103-054 or Study ACP-103-059, the Since Last Visit version will be administered at all visits.
 The C-SSRS results for each subject should be reviewed by the Investigator at each visit.
 If at any time the C-SSRS results for a given subject reveal potential suicidality, then the Investigator should assess the clinical significance of such results.
 If a clinically significant risk of suicidality is identified for a subject, then the Investigator should discontinue the subject and implement appropriate treatment (Section 4.4).